alphagov/pay-reactive-backend-examples/README.md

 Dropwizard is based on Jetty, a lightweight java http/servlet container.
 Architecturally, jetty is a thread based synchronous (blocking) request processing container, similar to many other traditional java servlet containers.

-Over the last decade or so asynchronous (non-blocking) request processing architectures are gaining huge traction across the industry due to its capabilities of optimum usage of available resources (H/W, S/W) allowing significantly higher throughput.
+Over the last decade or so, asynchronous/non-blocking request processing architectures are gaining huge traction across the industry, primarily due to its capabilities of optimum usage of available resources (H/W, S/W) allowing significantly higher throughput.
 Although this has already been widely adopted in non-Java technologies (e.g. Node.js, Scala/Akka), it has been a slow progress in Java due to its lack of language features (functional) and lack of libraries / frameworks.
 However, over the last few years with the introduction of Java 8 features and the appearance of